Brittney Griner trial begins in Russian court

 “The facts are that the famous athlete was detained in possession of prohibited medication containing narcotic substances,” Peskov told reporters.
 “In view of what I’ve said, it can’t be politically motivated,” he added.

-Griner’s supporters have kept a low profile in hopes of a quiet resolution, until May, when the State Department reclassified her as wrongfully detained and shifted oversight of her case to its special presidential envoy for hostage affairs — effectively the U.S. government’s chief negotiator.
+Griner’s supporters had kept a low profile in hopes of a quiet resolution until May, when the State Department reclassified her as wrongfully detained and shifted oversight of her case to its special presidential envoy for hostage affairs — effectively the U.S. government’s chief negotiator.

 Griner’s wife, Cherelle, has urged President Joe Biden to secure her release, calling her “a political pawn.”